stevedonovan/gentle-intro/4-modules.md

 What if the 'payload' object didn't have a 'features' key?
 Then `features` would be set to `Null`.
 There will be no explosion.
 This convenience expresses the free-form, anything-goes nature of JSON very well.
-It is up to you to examine the structure of any document you receive and create your own error if the structure does not match.
+It is up to you to examine the structure of any document you receive and create your own errors if the structure does not match.

 You can modify these structures.
 If we had `let mut doc` then this would do what you expect: